nf-core/eager/docs/usage.md

 #### `--run_pmdtools`

 Specifies to run PMDTools for damage based read filtering and assessment of DNA damage in sequencing libraries.
 By default turned off.

-#### `--udg` false

-Defines whether Uracil-DNA glycosylase (UDG) treatment was used to repair DNA damage on the sequencing libraries.
-If set, the parameter is used by downstream tools such as PMDTools to estimate damage only on CpG sites that are left after such a treatment.

-#### `--pmd_udg_type`

-If you have UDGhalf treated data (Rohland et al 2016), specify `'half'` as option to this parameter to use a different model for DNA damage assessment in PMDTools.
-Specify the parameter with `'full'` and the DNA damage assessment will use CpG context only.
-If you don't specify the parameter at all, the library will be treated as non UDG treated.

 #### `--pmdtools_range`